-There’s a lot of big platforms out there, but Delancey Street provides 1:1 customer service for every single client who contact us.
-We’re not a platform – we’re your concierge.
-In order to get started, we need you to contact us first, and tell us what you’re looking for.
-Regardless of the type of cryptocurrency you have, or the type fiat currency you want, we’ll get you the loan you want and need.
+Regardless of the type of cryptocurrency you have, or the type fiat currency you want, it’s possible to get a bitcoin loan you want and need.
 Like everything surrounding bitcoin, getting a bitcoin loan is different than any other type of loan.
 You can use a bitcoin loan to cover any expense, just like any personal loan.
 Many bitcoin investors are looking at new business ventures, and need access to cash – or need funding, in order to start a new operation.

 How borrowing money with bitcoin works

 Bitcoin loans work like standard term loans – you borrow money and pay it back plus interest, fees, and etc, over a period of time.
 You can pay back the loan in installments, or a lump sum balloon payment.
 It all depends on the LTV, your lender, and a wide array of preferences.
 You can even get a bitcoin line of credit, or a term based bitcoin loans.
 Because bitcoin isn’t affiliated with any government or banking institution, typical bitcoin loans have been from one user to another.
-With Delancey Street, you can now turn to a private lender – like us, who can help you get funding for your bitcoin loans.
+With a bitcoin lender, you can now turn to a private lender who can help you get funding for your bitcoin loans.
 Depending on which currency you need the loan in, you also need to factor in current exchange rates into the fees.

 The best way to get bitcoin loans is through a P2P platform which connects investors with borrowers for a fee.
 When you contact a bitcoin loan platform, you will be asked to setup an account and go through the verification process.
 Bitcoin lenders don’t look at things like credit score, or debt to income ratio.
 Bitcoin loans look at your “trust score,” which is computed based on how much they’re able to verify about your identity.
 Bitcoin lenders never want to give a loan to someone other than the person who owns the bitcoin itself.